aimlbot/tensorboard/.github/00-bug-performance-issue.md

 Please describe the bug as clearly as possible, and if possible provide a minimal example (code, data, and/or command line) to reproduce the issue.

 **Other info / logs**
-Include any logs or source code that would be helpful to diagnose the problem.
+Include any logs or source code or screenshots that would be helpful to diagnose the problem.
 If including tracebacks, please include the full traceback.
 Large logs and files should be attached.